kdlong/SMP_18_001_CWR/questions.md

    from the same order PDFs, with nonoverlapping matrix elements.
    The clean solution here would be to take everything from NLO QCD.

+** This is a matter of debate, we here follow the same procedure as was used for the ZZ cross section measurement (SMP-16-007) based on consultation with experts in NNLO caclulations.
+The procedure balances using the best-available cross sections for different components (which are gauge invariant and therefore can be treated independently).
+The gq process arising as an NLO correction to the qq process.**

 l.121: --> 'For all simulations used in this analysis the NNPDF3.0 [36] set ...'
   Reason: Otherwise it sounds as if you are just referring to the sim. mentioned on top of p.4

+**ADDRESSED: Fixed**

 >>>>>>>>> Section 4 <<<<<<<<<
 l.136-139: --> it is clear that charged tracks can be associated to a primary vertex candidate,